codership/documentation/galeracluster/source/monitoringthecluster.rst

 .. index::
    pair: Parameters; wsrep_cluster_status

 The cluster has integrity when all nodes in it receive and replicate write-sets from all other nodes.
-The cluster begins to lose integrity when this breaks down, such as the cluster is down, become partitioned, or experiences a split-brain situation.
+The cluster begins to lose integrity when this breaks down, such as when the cluster goes down, becomes partitioned, or experiences a split-brain situation.

 You can check cluster integrity using the following status variables: